sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>ipw2100-firmware</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Firmware for Intel® PRO/Wireless 2100 network adaptors
+Short desc    : Firmware for Intel® PRO/Wireless 2100 network adaptors
 URL          : http://ipw2100.sourceforge.net/firmware.php
-Лицензия     : Redistributable, no modification permitted
+License      : Redistributable, no modification permitted
-Описание     : This package contains the firmware files required by the ipw2100 driver for
+Descript     : This package contains the firmware files required by the ipw2100 driver for
              : Linux.
 Usage of the firmware is subject to the terms and conditions contained
              : in /lib/firmware/LICENSE.ipw2100.
 Please read it carefully.
 ```